 Additionally, your website should at the very least, look like it was designed in the last decade.
 This is a major credibility factor – if your website looks like it was designed in the 90’s, people are less likely to trust the information you have to share.

 3. Your Blog Isn’t Mobile Friendly

-More and more people are getting smart phones every day.
-This is great, except for one thing – a lot of websites aren’t optimized for mobile browsing.
+Just about everybody these days owns a smart phone.
+This is great, except for one thing – a lot of websites still aren’t optimized for mobile browsing.
 You can check to see how many people are visiting your website on a mobile device through Google Analytics.
 Chances are, this number is increasing every year, and that is no surprise.

 But what if your website isn’t designed for mobile devices?
 You’ve got a problem.
 Check it out for yourself – it may look horrendous.
 This ties in with number 2 on this list – if the design renders poor on a mobile device, people will leave.
 And there’s nothing you can do about it except to make your blog mobile friendly.